SuzukiRyuichiro/homepage/content/about.md

 - Dirty bathrooms 😒
 - Unorganized bedroom :bed:
 - Food waste.
 You should eat everything! 🍲
+- Cooking with someone.
+I'm the chef :chef:

 ### Side note

-I also go by the trade name FTR
+I also go by the trade name FTR for freelancing.